I hope you’re sitting down . . .

 Sounds good, but what can I actually do with chocolate extract?

 Great question.
 You can use it to replace vanilla in baked goods – or better yet use them both!
-I love adding it to flourless brownies, silky chocolate creme pie, homemade “magic shell,” pudding, mousse, cookies, and homemade hot chocolate.
+I love adding it to flourless brownies, silky chocolate creme pie, homemade “magic shell,” pudding, mousse, cookies, chocolate ganache, and homemade hot chocolate.

 Have I mentioned pancakes, banana bread, and homemade “Nutella”?
 There are so many possibilities, and we haven’t even talked about blending it with coffee or mint extract yet.
 Have fun and experiment – it’s pretty hard to go wrong with chocolate anything.